Bold Graphics Celebrate Women’s History

 That’s the impetus behind Stacy’s Rise Project, a program dedicated to helping women grow their food and beverage ventures.
 It’s also the impetus behind the limited-edition pita chip packages that tell the story of a female entrepreneur’s journey to success.

 Stacy’s—a brand of Frito-Lay North America, the convenient foods division of PepsiCo—is always looking for ways to connect its brand with consumers.
-Honored with a Gold Award for Printing, Printpack produced the packaging that takes this to a whole new level—connecting and aligning the Stacy’s brand with female entrepreneurs as well as supporters of female-founded businesses.
+Honored with a Gold Award for Printing from the Flexible Packaging Association (FPA), Printpack produced the packaging that takes this to a whole new level—connecting and aligning the Stacy’s brand with female entrepreneurs as well as supporters of female-founded businesses.
 Six colorful package designs celebrate Women’s History Month with artwork from six different female artists.
 The graphics depict the six key stages of a female entrepreneur’s journey: inspiration, courage, grit, nourishment, success, and community.

 Sold online through the United Way, the packages had to withstand the rigors of e-commerce channels.
 They also had to have the kind of impact that is particular to the digital shelf, with vibrant graphics designed to be instantly eye-catching and recognizable.